Thann/Doorbot/README.md

 ### Server
 The server can be run on the PI or anywhere else.
 Docker images exist for ARM and x86.

-The `docker-compose.yml` file has been configured for ARM so from the PI, from the cloned repo, run:
+The `docker-compose.yml` file has been configured for ARM so on the PI, from the cloned repo, run:

 `sudo docker-compose up -d`